Pulitzer Prize-winning author of The Looming Tower and staff writer for The New Yorker

 About Lawrence Wright

 Lawrence Wright is an author of numerous books, a screenwriter, playwright, and a staff writer for The New Yorker.
-His most recent book, God Save Texas, is an investigation into the politics and inner life of his beloved home state and a rigorous and wry examinations of our assumptions and stereotypes about the Lone Star State.
+His upcoming book, The End of October, is riveting relevant medical thriller following Dr. Henry Parson as he races to find the cure for a mysterious new virus.
+Wright is also the author of God Save Texas, an investigation into the politics and inner life of his beloved home state and a rigorous and wry examinations of our assumptions and stereotypes about the Lone Star State.
+God Save Texas was a National Book Critics Circle Award Finalist and an NPR “Best Book of the Year.”

 Other books in Wright’s impressive body of work include The Terror Years, which chronicles the path that terror in the Middle East has taken, from the growth of al-Qaeda in the 1990s to the rise of ISIS in recent years; Thirteen Days in September, a gripping day-by-day account of the 1978 Camp David Conference which appeared on numerous best books of the year list in 2014; Going Clear: Scientology, Hollywood, & the Prison of Belief, which was turned into an Emmy award-winning HBO documentary; and The Looming Tower: Al-Qaeda and the Road to 9/11, which won the 2007 Pulitzer Prize, was an international bestseller, and has been translated into 25 languages.
 He is also the author of Saints & Sinners and the recently republished memoir In the New World: Growing Up with America from the Sixties to the Eighties (originally published in 1987), among other titles.
 Wright’s fascinating and relevant lectures draw from the meticulous research of his books, exploring faith, history, and contemporary international relations.